 The Crusade itself was about as close to a complete disaster as anything you'll find in the copious list of Crusading disasters.
-Louis decided that the best time to attack Tunis would be in the middle of the hot, dry North African summer, and so his fleet landed outside of Tunis in July of 1270 and much of his army promptly fell terribly ill.
-Louis himself died in August, probably of dysentery, and Charles took overall command of the Crusade while Louis' son, Philip III, became the new King of France.
-Charles spent the next couple of months, apart from a few small military clashes, negotiating trade concessions with Muhammad al-Mustansir, and finally lifted the "siege" (which was more like a giant open-air infirmary sitting outside of Tunis' walls than a real siege) on October 30, when the Hafsid ruler agreed to allow free trade between Europe and Tunis and to protect Christian clergy living in his territories.
-I'd say the Eighth Crusade ended with a whimper instead of a bang, but to say that it "ended" at all would erroneously imply that it ever really got started.
+Louis decided that the best time to attack Tunis would be in the middle of the hot, dry North African summer, and so his fleet landed outside of Tunis in July of 1270 and much of his army promptly fell ill.
+Louis himself died in August, probably of dysentery, and Charles took overall command of the Crusade while Louis’ son, Philip III, became the new King of France.
+Charles spent the next couple of months, apart from a few small military clashes, negotiating trade concessions with Muhammad al-Mustansir, and finally lifted the “siege” (which was more like a giant open-air infirmary sitting outside of Tunis' walls than a real siege) on October 30, when the Hafsid ruler agreed to allow free trade between Europe and Tunis and to protect Christian clergy living in his territories.
+I'd say the Eighth Crusade ended with a whimper instead of a bang, but to say that it “ended” at all would erroneously imply that it ever really got started.

 Louis IX died on Crusade, not in battle but certainly at the “hands” of the Eighth Crusade's deadliest foe, disease.
 Charles later became the King of (just) Naples, after the Sicilian Vespers uprising in 1282 drove him off the island and handed it over to the Kingdom of Aragon.
 The (Berber) Hafsids ruled Tunis, along with a fairly large tract of Northern Africa, until 1574, so they did quite well for themselves.
 As for the Crusades, well, the Ninth Crusade got going right after the Eighth collapsed.
 In fact, it was led by Prince Edward of England (later King Edward I, or Edward “Longshanks” for you Braveheart fans), who had negotiated a deal with Charles to land a joint army at Acre in 1271.
 Charles, his army still reeling from disease and having difficulty making safe passage across the choppy Mediterranean, never showed up.
 Edward’s small force raided around the countryside and made an alliance with the Mongols, but ultimately it accomplished nothing, in part because there was really nothing left in the Holy Land for any Crusade to accomplish.

-There was little enthusiasm for Crusading in Europe anymore, so it was hard to raise a large enough Crusading army to make any real headway, and the rump Crusader states couldn't contribute much more than a friendly port to the effort (and even that was lost when Acre fell to the Mamluks in 1291).
-The Eighth-Ninth Crusade (they're often grouped together since they happened almost simultaneously and were two parts of what was suppose to be a joint effort) was really the end of the line for the Crusading movement; there was a "Tenth Crusade" in 1365 that briefly captured the Egyptian city of Alexandria, but that was just a war between Cyprus and Egypt that got dressed up as a "Crusade" for PR reasons.
+There was little enthusiasm for Crusading in Europe anymore, so it was hard to raise a large enough Crusading army to make any real headway, and the rump Crusader states couldn’t contribute much more than a friendly port to the effort (and even that was lost when Acre fell to the Mamluks in 1291).
+The Eighth-Ninth Crusade (they're often grouped together since they happened almost simultaneously and were two parts of what was suppose to be a joint effort) was really the end of the line for the Crusading movement.
+There was a “Tenth Crusade” in 1365 that briefly captured the Egyptian city of Alexandria, but in reality that was a war between Cyprus and Egypt that got dressed up as a “Crusade” for PR reasons.